Evals measure Quality. Audit proves Compliance.

 "Can you prove it to regulators?"

-What Changed: AI in the Middle
+AI in the Middle

 Traditional software is deterministic: same input always equals same output.
 AI systems are probabilistic: the same input can produce different outputs every time.
 This breaks traditional testing.